ArthurCallant/malice-bot/README.md

 # Degeneration

-A discord bot for the OldSchool Runescape clan "Regeneration"
+A discord bot for the OldSchool Runescape clan "Regeneration".
+The development happens with TypeScript, which is then transpiled to JavaScript for the live version.

 ## Local setup

-- This app requires node `18.12.1` (tip: use n to manage node versions)
+- This app requires node `18.17.1` (tip: use n to manage node versions)
 - `npm install`
 - `npm run start`